- As low as $173/Night

 The first room you enter is the sunroom, which is bright and inviting.
 Unwind on the two exceptionally comfortable antique rocking chairs that look out to the gardens through broad casement windows.

-While inside the bedroom, appreciate a restful nights sleep on the most comfortable bed.
+While inside the bedroom, savor a restful nights sleep on the most comfortable bed.
 Our bed and pillows are covered with hypoallergenic covers to help ensure the best nighttime's sleep.

 Settle in for a movie on the 42” intelligent tv.
 Please note we do not have cable TV or local TV channels, but do offer Netflix, Prime, and Disney+.

 We have shared a few of our favorite family antique kitchenwares in the kitchenette.
-It is outfitted with essential needs for making coffee, reheating leftovers or setting a prepared meal to savor al fresco on the outdoor table and chairs.
+It is supplied with essential needs for making coffee, reheating leftovers or setting a prepared meal to appreciate al fresco on the outdoor table and chairs.

 No other listing in Beaufort's Old Point can boast a half acre property for your enjoyment!
 In the gardens, you will find over 30 sculptures, a table and chairs for outdoor dining, and a fire pit and charcoal grille for your use.